kevinjycui/DesmosBezierRenderer/README.md

 ![](github/figures.png)

 ## Setup
 #### This guide won't work out of the box on Windows.
-The easiest way to do this on Windows is to [download WSL](https://www.microsoft.com/store/productId/9N6SVWS3RX71) to run all the commands below.
+The easiest way to do this on Windows is to [install WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to run all the commands below.
 You can find it produces under the `\\wsl$\Ubuntu-20.04\home` path on your PC.
 Install dependencies
 ```sh
 sudo apt update